toneloc/stable-channels/README.md

   </ul>
 </ul>

 Stable Channels are non-routing channels.
-We are working on adding routing.
+We are working on adding routing and payments in and out.

 Technologically, these are vanilla Lightning channels with no DLCs, and there are no tokens or fiat on-ramps involved.